Learning-ML/capstone/README.md

-# capstone

 # Project: Forecasting Economic Risk in the EU into 2020
-# Authors: Chen Trilnik, Jack Yip
+## Authors: Chen Trilnik, Jack Yip